vladdez/rainfall/Resources/method.md

 - overflow by any number -> get address and put it in 'find offset' (pattern and offset are related)

 - how do we find the return function address?
-- find it in assembler code before finction name: 08048444 <run>
+- find it in assembler code before function name: 08048444 <run>

 - why simple multiplication of same symbol doesn't work for overflowing in gdb and we need random pattern generation?